 The Council is assembled of engaged mental health ambassadors invited from various professions, skill sets, and world-wide locations.
-Council members charitably support the Small Grants Program, which funds new investigators and new ideas in global mental health research with one-year pilot grants.
-The first set of Small Grants Program recipients began their projects in Fall 2019.
-More information about the Small Grants Program can be found here.
+Council members charitably support the Council Grants Program, which funds new investigators and new ideas in global mental health research with one-year pilot grants.
+The first cohort of Council Grants Program recipients began their projects in Fall 2019, and the second cohort in Fall 2020.
+More information about the Council Grants Program can be found here.

 2020 Council for the Advancement of Global Mental Health Research Members

 *Denotes membership through the Young Professionals Board

 Annual Council Meeting 2021

 The third annual Council Meeting was held on February 24, 2021, in a virtual format, bringing together Council Members and Grant Recipients from across the country and all over the world.
 The 2020-2021 Council Grant Recipients Dr. Ali Giusto, Dr. Lola Kola, Dr. Maria Elena Medina Mora, and Dr. Sandrine Müller, shared updates on their innovative research projects impacting communities worldwide.
 Dr. Kelli Harding, Columbia psychiatrist and author, joined as a special guest to share the importance of translating social science into meaningful practice.
 We are immensely grateful for all Council Members for supporting and launching the next generation of thought leaders and researchers.